-NOTE: If you have trouble accessing the app from the Launcher, please see Access Premium Apps and Templates With the Launcher.
+If you have trouble accessing the app from the Launcher, see Access Premium Apps and Templates with the Launcher.

 To start the wizard, click Create pivot sheet in the upper-left corner of the Pivot App and then follow the steps in the wizard.

 Step 1: Select Sheet